fluxcd/flagger/docs/gitbook/README.md

 To get started with Flagger, choose one of the supported routing providers and [install](install/flagger-install-on-kubernetes.md) Flagger with Helm or Kustomize.

-After install Flagger, you can follow one of these tutorials to get started:
+After installing Flagger, you can follow one of these tutorials to get started:

 **Service mesh tutorials**